Let the Right One In (film): Plot

 Oskar resides with his mother in the Swedish suburb of Blackeberg in 1982.
 His classmates bully him, and he spends his evenings imagining revenge.
 One evening, he meets Eli, who appears to be a girl his age.
 Eli has moved into the adjoining apartment with a man, Håkan.
-Eli informs Oskar that they cannot be friends, but the two begin exchanging coded messages through their shared wall.
-Eli learns that Oskar is being bullied by schoolmates and encourages him to stand up for himself.
+Eli informs Oskar they cannot be friends, but the two begin exchanging coded messages through their shared wall.
+Eli learns Oskar is being bullied by schoolmates and encourages him to stand up for himself.
 Oskar then enrolls in exercise classes after school.

 Håkan kills a person on a footpath to harvest blood for Eli, but is interrupted by a passerby.
 Eli is prompted to waylay and kill a man, Jocke.
 A recluse witnesses the attack from his flat but doesn't report the incident.
 Håkan hides Jocke's body in a hole in the lake.
 Håkan makes another effort to obtain blood for Eli by trapping a boy in a room after school.
 When he is unsuccessful, Håkan pours acid onto his own face to avoid identification.
 Eli visits Håkan in the hospital, where he offers his own neck for feeding.
 Eli drains him of his blood, and Håkan falls out the window.
 Eli goes to Oskar's apartment and spends the night with him, during which they agree to "go steady", though Eli states, "I'm not a girl".